j-rodr/rt-landing-page/README.md

-# Landing page design for Rotten Tomatoes
+# 1. Landing Page

-I created a landing page for Rotten Tomatoes from scratch as a design practice.
-Then I coded it up from scratch using HTML and vanilla JS/CSS.
+For my first portfolio project I decided to design and create a landing page for Rotten Tomatoes.
+I intended to practice my overall CSS skills and knowledge about responsive design and transitions/animations.

 # CSS Style Guide